FluBBaOfWard/WasabiGBA/README.md

 	Save Settings: Save the current settings.
 	Reset Game: Reset the currently running game.

-### Options:
-	Controller:
+### Controller:
 	Autofire: Select if you want autofire.
 	Swap A/B: Swap which GBA button is mapped to which SV button.

-	Display:
+### Display:
 	Gamma: Lets you change the gamma ("brightness").
 	Contrast: Change palette contrast.
 	Palette: Here you can select between different palettes.

-	Machine Settings:
-		Machine: Select the emulated machine.
-	Settings:
+### Settings:
 	Speed: Switch between speed modes.
 		Normal: Game runs at it's normal speed.
 		200%: Game runs at double speed.
 		Max: Games can run up to 4 times normal speed (might change).
 		50%: Game runs at half speed.
 	Autoload State: Toggle Savestate autoloading.
 		Automagically load the savestate associated with the selected game.
 	Autosave Settings: This will save settings when leaving menu if any changes are made.
 	Autopause Game: Toggle if the game should pause when opening the menu.
+	Autosleep: Change the autosleep time, also see Sleep.

+### Machine Settings:
+	Machine: Select the emulated machine.

+### Debug:
 	Debug Output: Show an FPS meter for now.
-		Autosleep: Doesn't work.
+	Step Frame: Emulate one frame.

 ### About:
 	Some info about the emulator and game...

+### Sleep:
+	Put the GBA into sleepmode.
+	START+SELECT wakes up from sleep mode (activated from this menu or from	5/10/30	minutes of inactivity).

 ## Controls:
 	A & B buttons are mapped to SV A & B.